espressif/esp-chip-errata/docs/en/03-errata-description/esp32s3/lcd-equ-sysclk-issue.rst

 Workarounds
 ^^^^^^^^^^^

-Users are suggested to do the followings:
+Users are suggested to do the following:

 - When using the RGB format, avoid configuring LCD_CAM_LCD_CLK_EQU_SYSCLK as 1.
 - When using the I8080 format: